 The two Park Rangers looked at each other, then back at me.
 I saw concern in their eyes.
 “Don’t leave your tent after dark, then, whatever you do…”.

-Up until then I had camped most of my trip, though that had been in fenced campsites or areas where there were no dangerous game.
+Up until then, I had camped most of my trip, though that had been in fenced campsites or areas where there was no dangerous game.
 I was about to find out what it was like to wild camp Africa, to sleep with the animals… and it was to be far more intimidating than anything I’d experienced to date.

 Fast forward 18 months, and I now reflect on that story as one of a hundred similar close encounters during my travels through Africa, and North America and Australia since.
 Funny thing is, I had waaay hairier nights.
 That night, the lions roared every half-hour from sunset through to sunrise – a sound that vibrates right through you, from 5km away.
 I could tell from the loudening of their roars that they were moving towards my camp, for a while, but later in the night their roars lessened and I knew they’d decided against visiting me after all… phew.